 In Southeast Wisconsin, Founder Factory is launching startups around validated technologies, not just ideas.
-It connects entrepreneurs, operators, and experts with 12 market-ready technologies from leading SE Wisconsin research institutions.
+It connects start-up savvy entrepreneurs, technical operators, technology experts, and business/commercialization experts with 12 market-ready technologies from leading SE Wisconsin research institutions.

 Starting With Technology That’s Ready to Go